-The third most common error in Table 11.2 "Top 10 APA Style Errors" has to do with the use of et al. This is an abbreviation for the Latin term et alia, which means "and others."
-In APA style, if an article or a book chapter has more than two authors, you should include all their names when you first cite that work.
-After that, however, you should use the first author's name followed by "et al." Here are some examples:
+The third most common error in Table 11.2 has to do with the use of et al. This is an abbreviation for the Latin term et alia, which means "and others."
+In APA style, if an article or a book chapter has more than two authors but fewer than six, you should include all their names when you first cite that work.
+After that, however, you should use the first author's name followed by "et al." If the article has only two authors then both should be included in every citation.
+If an article has six or more authors then you should only list the name of the first author followed by et al. each and every time you cite that work (even the first time).
+Here are some examples: